Continuous Attractor Networks for Laplace Neural Manifolds: Abstract

 This paper addresses this challenge by demonstrating that continuous attractor neural networks are well suited to construct and maintain a neural population that represents the Laplace transform of future events.
 This proposal relies on two assumptions.
 First, the network is restricted to represent the Laplace transform of delta functions that can change in their location in time.
 Specifically, the Laplace transform of a delta function centered at $\tau$ is $e^{-s\tau}$.
 Second, the values of $s$ across the population are distributed uniformly as a function of log time.
 That is, $s_n$, the rate constant for the $n$th neuron, scales as $a^n$ for some constant $a$ so that the change in $\log s$ for neighboring neurons is constant across all neurons.
 This choice for the distributions is consistent with a large body of work in psychology and neuroscience \citep{Fech60,VanEEtal84,GallGelm00,FeigEtal04} and is consistent with empirical findings for time constants in at least some brain regions \citep{CaoEtal23,GuoEtal21}.
 When rate constants $s$ are chosen in this way, when $\tau$ changes to $c\tau$ the Laplace transform simply translates across the population of cells by an amount $\log_{a} c$ (Figure~\ref{fig:bumps}).
 For a delta function, translation in time also maps onto rescaling in time.
 If we translate in time by taking $\tau \rightarrow \tau + b$, this is equivalent to rescaling time $\tau \rightarrow c \tau$ with $c = \frac{\tau+b}{\tau}$.
 Thus, the time evolution of Laplace transform of a delta function can be represented as translation across a continuous attractor network if the rate of translation changes as time passes.

-One extremely simple way to compute the Laplace transform of the past is to construct a bank of leaky integrators each with $s$ chosen from a continuous spectrum.
+One extremely simple way to compute the Laplace transform of the past is to construct a bank of leaky integrators each with $s$ chosen from a continuous range.
 The dynamics for each integrator obey

 Let us use the notation $f_t(\tau)$ to refer the past leading up to the present at time $t$ with $\tau=\infty$ referring to the distant past.
 The solution of Equation~\ref{eq:leakyintegrator} is from which we can see that Eq.~\ref{eq:leakyintegrator}, with continuous values of $s$ across neurons describes a population that codes for the real Laplace transform of the past.
 If at some moment in time, the past consists only of a delta function at one moment $\tau$ in the past, then $F_t(s) = e^{-s\tau}$.
 Suppose that the stimulus is experienced at $t=0$.
 As time passes, the stimulus will be $\tau=t$ in the past and each neuron will decay exponentially as $e^{-st}$.
 Now consider a population of neurons coding for the Laplace transform of a future event.
 Let us suppose that at $t=0$ the event is predicted $T$ seconds in the future.
 At any moment $0<t<T$, the firing rate across the population represents a time $\tau=T-t$.
 As a function of time, the firing rate for neurons representing the time of a future event should be $e^{-s(T-t)}$.
-For this population, firing should ramp up exponentially as a function of time with a continuous spectrum of $s$.
+For this population, firing should ramp up exponentially as a function of time with a continuous range of $s$.
 Naturally the exponential growth cannot continue indefinitely so at time $t=T$ we should observe a discontinuous change as either the predicted stimulus is observed or the prediction is violated.